francisfuzz/gh-copilot-talk/hubber-orientation/slides.md

 # Time for demos

 - "Dev" Demo
-  - 🍔 Eploring a codebase
+  - 🍔 Exploring a codebase
   - 🍟 Validating an email address
 - "For Everyone" Demo: generating great questions